-The newly granted patent doesn’t include the use of thumbnails or visual representations of web pages at all, but it does show a lot of concern that the length of the snippets that they show isn’t always enough to be helpful to searchers.
-It also tells us that by expanding the amount of text around the snippet we are shown in the original snippet, we can see the context of that snippet, and get a sense of where it appears upon a page.
+The newly granted patent doesn’t include the use of thumbnails or visual representations of web pages at all, but it shows a lot of concern that the length of the snippets that they show isn’t always enough to be helpful to searchers.
+It also tells us that by expanding the amount of text around the snippet we are shown in the original snippet, we can see the snippet context and get a sense of where it appears upon a page.

 Since Google started showing instant previews for Web pages that appear in their search results, they’ve also added previews of Google Places pages, along with maps.
 Like the thumbnails of web pages you see in search results, the thumbnails for the place pages provide you with the chance to click through if you want to learn more.

 As I mentioned, the patent doesn’t go as far as Google has in expanding what we see and learn about web pages within the search results, but it shows the need and the desire to make changes to search results pages to make them more usable, with less actual clicks.
 The patent is:

 Invented by Paul Fontes, Alexis Battle, and Corin Anderson